The PSG grant for Singapore SME websites — and the non-grant alternative most agencies don't tell you about.

 - You owning the source code

-PSG vs free-first: side by side
+PSG vs going direct: side by side

-| Criterion | PSG pre-approved package | Free-first model (Aphyx) |
+| Criterion | PSG pre-approved package | Going direct with Aphyx (no grant) |

 |---|---|---|

-| Time to live website | 6–12 weeks | 24–48 hours to preview |
+| Time to live website | 6–12 weeks (application + review + build) | 24–48 hours to preview, 1–3 weeks to finished site |

 | Customisation | Within template variations | Custom-coded, anything you want |